telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-enable-ssl-for-telerik-reporting-wcf-service.md

 The solution is to configure corresponding bindings to use  [Transport security mode](http://msdn.microsoft.com/en-us/library/ms729700(v=vs.110).aspx) .
 Use the  [bindingConfiguration property](http://msdn.microsoft.com/en-us/library/system.servicemodel.configuration.serviceendpointelement.bindingconfiguration.aspx)  inside your endpoint definition to point to your custom bindings.

->caution To run your application using HTTPS the application must be hosted on a server supporting SSL.
+> To run your application using HTTPS the application must be hosted on a server supporting SSL.
 The Visual Studio Development Server, also known as Cassini, does not support SSL. for more details about configuring your IIS hosted application to use SSL, please refer to  [How to: Configure an IIS-hosted WCF service with SSL](http://msdn.microsoft.com/en-us/library/hh556232(v=vs.110).aspx)

 The entire HTTPS-enabled system.serviceModel section of web.config is below: